 If you’re staying for longer or you’re visiting for a second time

-Although most people stay in Reykjavik as a base and choose to visit the South-west on their holiday in Iceland, the country has a lot more to be explored.
+Although most people stay in Reykjavik as a base and choose to visit the South-west on their holiday in Iceland, the country has a lot more to be uncovered.
 There’s an amazing national park and lake to the south-east, more waterfalls, whale watching and ice caves to the north and plenty of rural towns and villages to explore.